gatsbyjs/gatsby/docs/docs/adding-page-transitions-with-plugin-transition-link.md

 </TransitionState>
 ```

-Now, the `Box` component will be aware of wether the page it's a child of is mounting or unmounting, and it will fade in/out accordingly.
+Now, the `Box` component will be aware of whether the page it's a child of is mounting or unmounting, and it will fade in/out accordingly.

 ## Excluding elements from page transitions